CDAT/cdms/docs/source/manual/cdms_4.rst

     from regrid2 import Regridder

-makes the CDMS Regridder class available within a Python program.
+Makes the CDMS Regridder class available within a Python program.
 An instance of Regridder is a function which regrids data from rectangular input to output grids.